Ba-Charaf/mindguard/STORE_DESCRIPTION.md

 ---

-**Download Zenitsu today and take the first step toward better focus!** ⚡💪
+**Download MindGuard today and take the first step toward better focus!** 🛡️💪

 *"Your future self will thank you for the focus you build today."*